mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 while creating the pull request, but this is subject to a whole new blog post.

-### Enphasize the goods before bashing the bads

-As alien as it may appear
-the main concern of the code reviewer should be to emphasize the good stuffs, so they keep poping up.

 #### Now, bash the bads as hell